 One of the first and most common mistakes new bloggers make is to copy someone else’s style.
-Your blog is your personal space, and it reflects your identity and your voice.
-You might not capture thousands of fans in a day, in a month or even in a year, but if your blog post is helping even one person, its creation has been worth your time.
+Your blog is your personal space, and it reflects your identity and your individual voice.
+You might not capture thousands of fans in a day, in a month, or even in a year, but if your blog post is helping even one person, its creation has been worth your time.

 Just stick to your niche and write anything that interests you within that niche.

 One of the greatest misconceptions about blogging is that there is no point in writing about topics that have been written about hundreds of times before.
 But that’s not true.

 The fact is that every day a new internet user is born, and your blog might be among the first sites that that new user will find!
 You could be the one to teach them about whatever it is they want to learn.
 That’s how you build authority.